How Firms Chase Profit

 Lawrence Robert

 In economics, every firm is like a contestant on The Apprentice show - they’re all in it for the same thing: profit.
 But not everyone walks away with Lord Sugar’s approval.
-Some make abnormal profits, others scrape by on normal profit, and a few crash and burn in the red zone of losses.
+Some make abnormal profits, others scrape by on normal profit, and the majority crash and burn in the red zone of losses.

-Let’s explain how it all works - and why that magical point where marginal cost = marginal revenue, is basically the holy grail of firm behaviour.
+Let’s explain how it all works - and why that magical point where marginal cost = marginal revenue, is basically all that matters when it comes to firm behaviour.

 Total revenue (TR) is just the total cash a business pulls in from sales.